Cystic fibrosis: how could gene and cell therapy help?

 Current treatments

-Current treatments include the following:
+Current daily treatment regimes include the following:

 - Pancreatic Enzyme Supplements: These replace the missing enzymes that are not being supplied to the gut, due to obstruction in the pancreatic ducts.
+Without enzymes, nutritional and oral medicinal absorption are compromised.

 You can find more detailed information about the treatments currently available for CF at the link below.
 (This page is available in English only.)